History and Accomplishments, 2000-2009

 NCHH and its partners conceptualized the “one-touch” service delivery model in Boston to streamline and cost-effectively integrate the way we deliver programs for lead, asthma, injury prevention, and housing rehab.

 Hurricane Katrina hit the Gulf Coast with property damage estimated at $81 billion.
-NCHH launched a Healthy Rebuilding Demonstration Project in New Orleans and developed a how-to guide.
+NCHH launched a Healthy Rebuilding Demonstration Project in New Orleans and developed a how-to guide, Creating a Healthy Home: A Field Guide for Clean-Up of Flooded Homes.

 NCHH launched the National Healthy Homes Training Center and Network to train public health, environmental health, and housing professionals in healthy housing principles.
-Since its inception, the Training Center has trained over 21,000 individuals, expanded from seven to more than 40 partners, developed a healthy homes awareness video, launched a Healthy Homes Clearinghouse for online information about healthy homes, launched a new Healthy Homes Specialist Credential with the National Environmental Health Association (NEHA), and developed a wide range of classroom and online courses.
+Under NCHH’s management, the Training Center trained over 21,000 individuals, expanded from an initial seven partners to more than 40, developed a healthy homes awareness video, launched a Healthy Homes Clearinghouse for online information about healthy homes, launched a new Healthy Homes Specialist Credential with the National Environmental Health Association (NEHA), and developed a wide range of classroom and online courses.

 NCHH helped to create 26 lead-safe and healthy childcare homes, housing more than 150 children, in upstate New York.